kaiwabeya/systems-performance/README.md

 # VM for practicing Systems Performance

-This repository includes files to create a VM with which a user can try system analytics tools that are written in System Performance (Brendan Gregg 20).
+This repository includes files to create a VM with which a user can try system analytics tools introduced in System Performance (Brendan Gregg 20).

 ## Overview of the VM